dhms013/dhmsDots/README.md

 ## Default apps used in keybinds

-My Hyprland config assumes these defaults:
+My Hyprland config uses the following defaults:

 | Purpose        | App       |
 |---------------|-----------|